The Glorious Sons

 The Glorious Sons are a Canadian rock band from Kingston, Ontario.
 Formed in 2011, the band signed with Black Box in 2013.
-Since then, The Glorious Sons have released one EP, Shapeless Art, and three full-length albums; The Union, which was released on September 14, 2014, and their second album Young Beauties and Fools, which was released on October 13, 2017, and finally A War On Everything released September 13, 2019.
-The band have eight consecutive top-10 rock radio hits in Canada including their first #1 modern rock single "Everything Is Alright".
+Since then, The Glorious Sons have released two EPs and four full-length albums.

 History

 2011–2013: Formation, Shapeless Art

 The Glorious Sons were founded as a five-piece in 2011 and issued their first EP, Shapeless Art independently in 2013 featuring their first radio single, "Mama" which reached #6 on the Canadian rock radio charts.
 Shapeless Art was produced by John-Angus MacDonald and mixed by Gordie Johnson.
 The band signed to the eclectic Canadian label Black Box Music later that year, and re-released the EP alongside the single "White Noise" which reached #2 on the Canadian rock radio charts.
 The band toured nationally to support the EP, including dates with Head of the Herd, The Balconies, Teenage Kicks and more.